|

 Carpet Trimmer

-This tool cuts, carpet to the right height to tuck behind the smoothedge or in the case of direct sticking of floorcoverings, to fall neat with the wall or edge. |
+This tool is held into & pushed along the smoothedge cut the carpet to the correct height to tuck behind the smoothedge or in the case of direct sticking of floorcoverings, , you can lower the cutting height & turn the Guide upside down, so the carpet falls neat with the wall or edge. |

 Knee Pads